-When has a large-scale transformation ever had unanimous support?
-Never, that’s when.
-The digital transformation of the education sector is no different, with its detractors offering very real concerns.
+The digital transformation of the education sector has many different detractors offering very real concerns.
 These include the potential for in-class distraction, the possibility of unequal access between students, and the lack of digital source oversight.
-Below, we’ll delve into these drawbacks and determine if they are true dealbreakers.
+Below, we’ll delve into these drawbacks to help better navigate if challenge arises.

 1. Distractions Abound